-The ranking to fourth place will be determined by skiing ("dualing off").
+Ranking of those eliminated in each RoundThe ranking to fourth place will be determined by skiing ("dualing off").
 All competitors in the rounds of 5-8, 9-16, 17-32, 33-64, 65-128 who did not proceed to the next round will be ranked in accordance with 4312.
 Those receiving a DNS will be ranked according to their seed.
 Those receiving a DNF will be ranked according to their seed.
 Those that receive a score but do not advance to the next round will be placed in accordance with the judges' points accumulated.
 Ties in this group will be broken by 4312.